monetate/monte-carlo-simulator/README.md

 | ...        | ...        | ...         | ...                      | ...                                 |

 If we see that 9000 randomized simulations had a difference of less than $1.50, we can say that there is a 10% chance that our
 $1.50 **observed difference** was due to randomness.
-Most of the time you'd describe that as having a p value of 90 or a confidence level of 90%.
+Most of the time you'd describe that as having a p-value of 0.1 or a confidence level of 90%.

 ## Building